BriannaLind/TeddyRooseveltNationalPark/README.md

 # TeddyRooseveltNationalPark
-New Version of Proof of concept map for Northern Great Plains Grasslands Restoration
+Proof of concept map for Northern Great Plains Grasslands Restoration demonstrating accessibility and versatiliy of having map data in an accessible and open loaction.
+Map shows a ground elevation (in meters (m) above sea level) of Theodore Roosevelt National Park in North Dakota USA with interachangeable basemaps.
+For the elevation layer, low lying areas are in darker shades of gray (minimum = 557 m) brighter shades represent higher elevations (max = 1034 m).